sashatikhonov7/Parallel_programming/README.md

 # Parallel_programming
-Homeworks&amp;Prijects on MEPhI parallel programming course
+Homeworks and projects on MEPhI parallel programming course